Onelinerhub/onelinerhub/python/python-how-to-split-string-by-space.md

-# python how to split string by space
+# How to split string by space

 ```python
 str = 'a b c d'